 Depending on current conditions at the work site and the duration of the restoration work, field personnel may also spend incremental time when responding to an outage during fire season.
-As discussed in Section 6.2, Re-Energization Practices, a heightened risk exists with traditional restoration practices.
-To mitigate this risk, field operations may perform line patrol on certain de-energized sections of circuits, most notably during fire season.
-Depending on the circumstances, this extra patrol might be done just before or just after re-energizing the line.
+As discussed in Section 6.3, Re-Energization Practices, a heightened risk exists with traditional restoration practices.
+To mitigate this risk, field operations may perform line patrol on certain deenergized sections of circuits, most notably during fire season and particularly in the FHCA.
+Depending on the circumstances, this extra patrol might be done just before or just after reenergizing the line.
 Typically, this type of line patrol does not involve a close inspection of a particular facility; instead, it is a quick visual assessment specifically targeted to identify damaged equipment or obvious foreign objects that may have fallen into the line during restoration work.